Sustainable Waste Management

 Do recyclables need to be rinsed/washed before putting them in the blue recycling cart?

-Thoroughly rinse and dry your recyclables before putting them in your recycling cart.
+Simply rinse your recyclables and allow them to air-dry before putting them in your recycling cart.
+They do not have to be perfectly cleaned.

 Do I have to separate my lids from my containers?